FiredPhoenixIR/Random_Codes/README.md

 # Random_Codes

 # Steps for premethues :
+* Configure the targets for Prometheus to monitor
+* Create queries to get the metrics about the target
+* Determine the status of the targets
+* Identify information about the targets and visualize it with graphs
+* Instrument a Python Flask application to be monitored by Prometheus
+* :
 * docker pull bitnami/node-exporter:latest
 * docker pull bitnami/prometheus:latest
 * docker network create monitor